ColinIndieDev/CPLibrary/README.md

 + + `CPL.cpp & .h`
 + + `more .cpp & .h files for other functionalities`

+The `assets/` folder is important since it contains the default font of the framework if the user has not chosen one.
+In `external` is the implementation from `glad` downloaded from its offical website.
 All code for the shaders like fragment as well as vertex are all stored inside the `shader` folder.
 Inside `shapes2D`, classes of primitves (rectangle, circle etc.), textures & screen quad are contained.
-The other files for the functionalities are below.
-CPLibrary.h just includes all header files so that you only need to use to include CPLibrary.h to get all available functions.
-CPL.cpp & .h implements the functionality from the files to a function or contains its own you can call.
+The other files for the functionalities are below. `CPLibrary.h` just includes all header files so that you only need to use to include `CPLibrary.h` to get all available functions. `CPL.cpp` & `.h` implements the functionality from the files to a function or contains its own you can call.

 ## Functionality